 Born and raised in the U.S., I moved to Chile in 1996.
-Currently, I am completing an online translation studies certificate from the University of Denver with the goal of launching a second career as a translator (SP>EN).
-I hold a BA from New York University and an MBA from Loyola University in Maryland.
+I hold a BA from New York University and an MBA from Loyola University Maryland.
+Recently, I completed an online translation studies certificate.
 In my free time, I love to travel, practice Bikram Yoga, play my cello, drink coffee and read.
 Check out my blog posts at https://community.globalvoices.org/author/kristina-edinger/

 Latest posts by Kristina Edinger

 "It seems that every time #futfem takes a step forward, some men have to come out their caves and make a scene"."Iros a la cocina, iros a fregar, sois unas mierdas, sois...

 Before the project began, one-fifth of the school's students had been absent.
 Now they're all back in the classroom.